Northeast Atlanta ENT is your best choice for hearing aids, tinnitus treatment, hearing loss tests and balance disorders.

 Getting back to the primary question—-why do children get more infections than adults?

-When patients have been diagnosed with a middle ear infection or if they have fluid, they also experience some degree of hearing loss.
+When patients have been diagnosed with a middle ear infection or if they have fluid build-up, they will likely also experience some degree of hearing loss.

 The short answer is yes.
 There are several reasons why children and adults experience temporary hearing loss, including: